TUM-Master-Thesis-MoQ/moq-live-stream/README.md

   ./prepare_video_file.sh
   ```

   It will download a demo video from blender.org and transcode it into a webm container with vp8_opus codecs.
+Install `ffmpeg` if not installed.

 - Start `streamer`: nav to `./client/streamer-app` then run: